rockuutree/gift-finder/README.md

-# gift-finder
+# my-osdk-app

-This project was generated with [`@osdk/create-app`](https://www.npmjs.com/package/@osdk/create-app) and demonstrates using the Ontology SDK package `@gift-searcher/sdk` with React on top of Vite.
-Check out the [Vite](https://vitejs.dev/guide/) docs for further configuration.
+This project was generated with [`@osdk/create-app`](https://www.npmjs.com/package/@osdk/create-app) and is intended to be used alongside the Developer Console tutorial for creating a To Do App against a reference Ontology.

 ## Developing